Ahmard/uticlass/README.md

 # Uticlass
-Pieces of classes jam-packed to ease day-too-day life :)
+Pieces of classes jam-packed to ease day-to-day life :)

 # Installation